You’re not after fast results, but you enjoy the process of studying itself, without pressure.

 How did I get here?

-I have been living abroad, first in Kyoto and then in London, for 5 years and counting, all while struggling with anxiety.
+I have been living abroad, first in Kyoto, then in London and now in Lund, Sweden, for 5 years and counting, all while struggling with anxiety.
 Sometimes I would worry so much, my brain got blank and I couldn’t think at all anymore.

 What saved me from getting crazy?
 Meaningful connections, shared laughs and language learning.
 And enough me time, of course.